ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 - ReFrame uses decorators to mark classes as tests.
 - This marks `class HelloTest` as a `rfm.simple_test`.
 - ReFrame tests ultimately derive from `RegressionTest`.
-There are others derived classes such as `RunOnlyRegressionTest`, we get to those later.
+There are other derived classes such as `RunOnlyRegressionTest`, we get to those later.

 ```python